bitsbymax/Notes/Angular.md

 ---

+**`Observer`** --> You write the code which gets executed(Handle Data, Handle Error, Handle Completion).
+Is a collection of callbacks that knows how to listen to values delivered by the Observable.

+**`Subscription`** --> represents the execution of an Observable, is primarily useful for cancelling the execution.

+**`Operators`** --> are pure functions that enable a functional programming style of dealing with collections with operations like map, filter, concat, reduce, etc.

+**`Subject`** --> is equivalent to an EventEmitter, and the only way of multicasting a value or event to multiple Observers.

+**`Schedulers`** --> are centralized dispatchers to control concurrency, allowing us to coordinate when computation happens on e.g. setTimeout or requestAnimationFrame or others.

+---

 ### Promise vs Observable

 The key difference between an _`Observable`_ and a _`Promise`_ is that Observables are lazy.
 You can declare how your data should be handled once received, but you will then need to explicitly _`subscribe`_ to trigger the asynchronous call.